Connect with us

 December 1, 2021

-Attorneys for the state of Mississippi and the clashed for nearly two hours Wednesday as they presented oral arguments to the on a to the state's 15-week ban.
+Attorneys for the state of Mississippi and the Jackson Women’s Health Organization clashed for nearly two hours Wednesday as they presented oral arguments to the U.S. Supreme Court on a challenge to the state’s 15-week abortion ban.

 The case represents the most serious challenge to the landmark decisions of Roe v.
 Wade and Planned Parenthood v.
 Casey in decades.
 When the arguments were said and done, the court appeared unlikely to reaffirm Roe, but the court’s six-member conservative majority also appeared split on whether to weaken or overturn Roe entirely.